jimdigriz/uap-js-udf/README.md

 # Usage

-The assets for this project have been published publically so that you may use them though note the bucket has [Requester Pays](https://cloud.google.com/storage/docs/requester-pays) enabled so [costs are incurred by the user](https://cloud.google.com/storage/pricing).
+The assets for this project have been published publically so that you may use them though note the bucket has [Requester Pays](https://cloud.google.com/storage/docs/requester-pays) enabled so [costs are incurred by the user](https://cloud.google.com/storage/pricing); sounds worrying but in practice is roughly $0.10 for 10k queries.

 Use the following to use the parser: